Properties of Noncommutative Renyi and Augustin Information

 Hence, the entropic exponent defined with Petz's version is tighter in the optimality bound.
 Moreover, {the right-hand side of Eqs.~\eqref{eq:Dal13} and \eqref{eq:BH98} coincides when $R\geq R_\text{crit}$, where the critical rate $R_\text{crit}$ is the rate at which the slope of the right-hand side of \eqref{eq:Dal13} is $-1$.
-That is the reason why the entropic exponent wit Petz's version is believed to be the optimal error exponent.
+That is the reason why the entropic exponent with Petz's version is believed to be the optimal error exponent.
 Let us emphasize again that the achievability bound given in \eqref{eq:BH98} holds only for pure-state channels

-If we restrict the channel codes to have a fixed type $P$, it is proved that the exponent defined by $E_0^{(2)}$ corresponds to the first order of the exponent of $\eps_\text{c}^\star(n,R,P)$ \cite{DW14, CHT17}:
+If we restrict the channel codes to have a fixed type $P$, it is proved that the entropic exponent function defined in terms of $E_0^{\texttt{a}}$ gives an upper bound to the exponent of $\eps_\text{c}^\star(n,R,P)$ \cite{DW14, CHT17}:

-where the the higher-order term can be explicitly determined in \cite{CHT17}.
-However, the it is still open for general codes even in the classical case.
+where the higher-order term can be explicitly determined in \cite{CHT17}.
+However, it is still open for general codes even in the classical case.

-In the strong converse region ($R>C_\mathscr{W}$), the optimal exponent has been determined by Mosonyi and Ogawa \cite{MO17}:
+In the strong converse region ($R>C_\mathscr{W}$), the operational strong converse exponent has been determined by Mosonyi and Ogawa \cite{MO17}:

-Note that the auxiliary functions in the above equality have been switched the sandwiched version.
+Note that the auxiliary functions in the above equality have been switched to the sandwiched version.